This updated article was originally published on 2022-06-04.

 Compare this with the mere 18MB that the Debian container uses – just 1.9% of the container’s total memory and 66MB less than Ubuntu.

 In short, if memory utilization is important, Debian is the better choice over Ubuntu Server.

 Debian vs Ubuntu Server – which would you choose?
 Would you use neither and go with something else entirely?
 Tell me what you think in the comments below.

-If you found this article helpful and would like to support my efforts to create additional resources like this, please consider a subscription for just $3 per month or a one time donation via the “Buy Me A Coffee” button on this website.
-It looks like a travel mug in the corner of the page – you can’t miss it!
+If you found this article helpful and would like to support our efforts to create additional resources like this, please consider making a donation.
 Your support is greatly appreciated!

 If you can’t make a donation, please consider sharing this article with others who may be interested.
 If you have questions about anything regarding this article, please be sure to leave them in the comments below.
 Thanks for reading, and I hope you visit again soon!